 Usability testing and user testing are slightly different, both are testing techniques in HCI.
 User testing is for categorizing users or tasks and improving HCI theory.
-Usability testing is frequently done by usability experts to discover usability problems in specific UIs.
-User testing is a more formal process.
-The tests are specific in the tasks performed by the participants.
-Usability testing tends be more informal, and the tasks performed by the participants are more general.
-But usability test tasks are specific about the usability concerns addressed in the UI.
-The analysis for user testing is very quantitative using advance statistics, while the analysis for usability testing tends to qualitative using simple statistics, i.e. frequency and averaging.
+Usability testing is frequently done by usability experts (UX) to discover usability problems in specific UIs.
+User testing is a more formal process preformed by Human Factors (HF) scientists.
+The tests are specific tasks performed by the participants.
+Usability testing tends to be more informal, and the tasks performed by the participants are more general.
+But usability test tasks are specific about the usability concerns addressed by the test.
+The analysis for user testing is very quantitative using statistics, while the analysis for usability testing tends to qualitative using simpler statistics, e.g. frequency and averaging.
 They both use many of the same techniques and share many of the same goals.

 Evaluation Paradigms and Techniques

 Paradigm is a typical example or pattern.
 Preece, Rogers and Sharp propose the following evaluation paradigms:

 - Quick and dirty – informal discussions with users at any time perhaps using prototypes.

 - Usability Testing – observing the user and recording their performance, for example video taping the session.

 - Field studies – going to the users’ sites and using surveys or observing users using the UI.

 - Predictive – experts using heuristic evaluations or formal models to evaluate the UI.

 Summarizing the differences between the evaluation paradigms: